 Original publication date: September 29, 2022

-The Pakistani government has declared a national emergency due to monsoon rains which have caused severe flooding throughout the country.
-Hundreds of health facilities have been severely damaged, and access to health services is limited.
+Between June and October 2022, monsoon rains caused severe flooding throughout Pakistan.
+Hundreds of health facilities were severely damaged, and access to health services continues to be limited.
 There has also been damage to roads, bridges and other infrastructure, significant casualties, and millions of people have been displaced.

-Travellers should stay away from flood-affected areas, including parts of Khyber Pakhtunkhwa, Sindh, and Balochistan.
+Travellers should stay away from areas which are still flood-affected, including parts of Khyber Pakhtunkhwa, Sindh, and Balochistan.

 Depending on your destination, there could be disruptions to the following essential services: